thestelllar/thestelllar_blog/_posts/2025-03-21-Not-Before-5AM.md

 I bought my ticket and found a seat.

-I sat there, half-thinking about what to say when my mom would inevitably ask how I managed to get a bus before 5 AM.
+I sat there, half-thinking about what to say when my mom would inevitably ask why I got a bus before 5 AM.
 My mind drifted between thoughts.
 I dozed off.

 I woke up to my mom’s call.